asktechsupport/help/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Disclaimer | Use at your own risk...

-> [!CAUTION]
-> Do not use PowerShell with malicious intent - such cases are not condoned and can have legal implications.

-> [!WARNING]
-> PowerShell can be misused by threat actors to damage both enterprise and private devices.
-Understanding best practices is the best way to deploy it without putting your private or enterprise devices at risk.

-> [!IMPORTANT]
-> The author bears no responsibility for damage caused to private or enterprise devices where code is modified and re-used.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Misc | Useful Markdown to highlight specific points
 > Please note this documentation may contain all or some of these highlighting tools